0x0elliot/helpmygfissad/README.md

 <h1>HELPMYGFISSAD</h1>
 <br>
 <p>Did you mess up and made your girlfriend mad?
 Or is she geniunely having a bad day?<br>Either ways dude
 don't worry.
-I will help you out right away.</p>
+I will help you out right away.
+This project sends her cute links from reddit and would definitely make your girl's day.</p>
 <br>
 <h2>Installing Requirements</h2>
 <b>For Linux</b>